TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentElementRendering/Index.rst

 structured similarly to your site package extension and you can find the original templates in folder :path:`Resources/Private/Templates` here.

-The templates have the name of the `CType` in CamelCase.
+By convention the templates of Fluid Styled Content have the name of the `CType` in CamelCase.
 Copy file :path:`vendor/typo3/cms-fluid-styled-content/Resources/Private/Templates/MenuSubpages.html` into folder :path:`packages/my_site_package/Resources/Private/ContentElements/Templates/MenuSubpages.html`